Established by Dr. William Whitehead, the UNC GI Motility Unit is nationally renowned. Each year we perform more than 3,500 GI motility procedures.

 - Pelvic Floor Biofeedback is one of the most effective treatments for certain types of constipation, fecal incontinence, and rectal pain.
 UNC pelvic floor physical therapists teach patients to retrain their pelvic floor muscles.

 How to schedule an appointment

 Your physician should simply fax a completed procedure request form (available here) to 919-966-8764.
 Upon receipt, our office will call you to schedule the appointment.

 If you have any questions or need to reschedule your appointment please call 919-966-5563.
 After hours, messages may be left at 919-966-2319.

 Maps and Directions

 The GI Motility Unit is located in the basement of UNC Medical Center, adjacent to GI Procedures.
 A map and directions are available here.
-Biofeedback is offered at Hillsborough Medical Office Building.
+Biofeedback is offered at Hillsborough Medical Office Building (map link) and UNC Center for Rehabilitative Care (map link).
 A map and directions are available here.

 What to Expect and Frequently Asked Questions

 To learn more about what to expect and for answers to frequently asked questions, please click here.